Deaf & Blind

 Projected Release Date: October 7, 2020

-Please note: Now that the Advance Sale price has expired, the check price (for those who prefer to pay that way) is $21/book (which includes shipping and applicable tax) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.
+For those who prefer to pay by check, the price is $21/book (which includes shipping and applicable sales tax) and should be sent to:

 I’ve kept my day job all these years just in case the poetry thing didn’t work out.
 Which it hasn’t, or it has, depending on your point of view.
 My day job is sign language interpreting, and it works out better some days than others, depending on the job, depending on the day, depending on the point of view of the person you happen to ask.
 If you ask me, I’ll tell you: I’m blessed.
 Blessed to have spent almost every day of the last four decades among Deaf and DeafBlind* people–at work and at play, at home and abroad–people who have taught me how to be with them, and how to be with myself.
 Which is probably why I sometimes write about them.